Statement of Services

 Discipline Methods

-The Preschool program follows Discipline With Purpose, a self-discipline program.
+The preschool program follows Discipline With Purpose, a self-discipline program.
 Teachers develop classroom discipline cycles that reflect the natural consequences of inappropriate or unproductive behavior.
 School rules, self-discipline, and discipline cycles are posted in each classroom and on teachers' websites.

 Transportation Procedures